SaveTubaTeam/saveTuba/README.md

 ## Learning Resources & General Overview of Tech Stack

 The Save Tuba mobile app is written in a Javascript framework called React Native, allowing us to build to both iOS & Android with just Javascript!
 We also use Expo for native build support; Expo is a set of libraries and build tools that allows us to build React Native apps with ease.
 We use Redux and RTK Query for state management and data fetching.
 Firebase is our NoSQL database.
-These technologies are the [industry preferred solution](https://evanbacon.dev/blog/expo-2024?x) to developing on both iOS and Android without having to make two separate apps and build pipelines.
+React Native and Expo are the [industry preferred solutions](https://evanbacon.dev/blog/expo-2024?x) to developing on both iOS and Android without having to make two separate apps and build pipelines.
+In order to flatten the learning curve as much as possible, our mobile tech stack closely mirrors our web tech stack so that we only need to learn things once to build everywhere.

 This project requires that you have proficiency with Javascript/HTML/CSS and Git/GitHub.
 For complete beginners, we recommend [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript).
 Note that we will be using asynchronous programming regularly.
 For a review of how to use Git/GitHub, see [the Git book](https://git-scm.com/book/en/v2) or [Git and GitHub for Poets](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).